XiaohanSun001/PMSPcnn/README.md

 ```{bash}
 python predict.py
 ```
-The finally output shown in  "./result/predcit_value.txt".
+The finally output is shown in  "./result/predcit_value.txt".

-The predicted value of 1lni_39_N_L is 1.52755897
+The predicted value of 1lni_39_N_L is 1.52755897.

-If you want to predict several mutations, add them to the pdbid.csv file.
+If you want to predict several mutations, add them to the pdbid.csv file and run the same process.

 ## Help